The California Acorn Survey

 We have monitored acorn production of five species of oaks at Hastings Reservation, Monterey County, California, since 1980.
 Starting in 1994, we expanded work to include several additional species and other sites throughout most of California (see map).
 These sites include several field stations (Hastings, Jasper Ridge, Hopland, Sierra Foothills, San Joaquin Experiment Station, James Reserve, Sedgwick Reserve), two Nature Conservancy sites (Dye Creek and the Santa Rosa Plateau), several parks (Yosemite and Palomar Mountain SP) as well as several other strategically-located sites scattered throughout the oak woodland areas of the state.

 A poster that talks about some of our work on acorn production in California oaks is available on the Hastings Reservation web site here.
-Notable publications of the California Acorn Survey include:
+Recent publications of the California Acorn Survey include the following; for earlier papers, see My Research or, if that doesn't work, My publications

 Koenig, W. D. and J. M. H. Knops.
 2013.
 Large scale spatial synchrony and cross-synchrony in acorn production by two California oaks.
 Ecology 94: 83-93. pdf